Lennix/HappyAuction/readme.txt

     - stat.value1-4: stat values. for most stats only value1 will be used.

-ETC:
-- haReLogin(name, password) -> status
-    If any disconnect errors exist returns to main login and attempts to log back in and back to the auction house to continue scripting as usual.
-If login fails will retry with 3 second delay.
-    Call this each iteration in your main loop.
-If other operations are suddenly failing its a sign you've been disconnected at which point haReLogin will kick in.
-See working example in Bots/GemMiner.lua.
-Example:
-    - name:     account name
-    - password: account password
-    - status:   true if successful relogin

-- haSendToStash() -> status
-    Sends completed items to stash.
-Fails if nothing to send. example: while haSendToStash() do end
-    will send every completed item to stash.
-    NOTE: this function will NOT fail if your stash is full.
-    - status:   true if successful.

 SETTINGS:
 - haSetGlobalDelay(delay)
     Adds a global delay to every future action taken.
 This includes delays